rominasula/Capstone_Completion/README.md

 📌 Dervishi_Romina_Tracking_App_Capstone

 A modern, Jira-inspired task and project management system built for my Capstone Project.
-Designed with a focus on clean UX, professional UI, and robust backend structure.
+Designed with a clean UX, professional UI, and a well-structured full-stack architecture.

 🚀 Project Overview

-Tracking App is a full-stack web application that helps users create, organize, and track projects and tasks.
+Tracking App is a full-stack web application that allows users to create, organize, and track projects and tasks.

-The system includes:
+It includes:

-User authentication (register & login)
+🔐 User authentication (register & login)

-Project creation with statuses (Pending, In-Progress, Completed)
+📁 Project creation with statuses (Pending, In-Progress, Completed)

-Task management inside each project
+📝 Task management inside each project

-Fully responsive, Jira-styled UI

-Modern, professional design suitable for production use
+🎨 Jira-inspired UI with responsive design

+✔ Real-world CRUD operations

+📊 Kanban-style task workflow

-This project is built as part of my Capstone Graduation Requirements.
+This project was built as part of my Capstone Graduation Requirements.

 🛠️ Tech Stack
 Frontend